 If you have children, you are no stranger to life's little calamities.
 They come in the form of skinned knees, scraped elbows, and stubbed toes.
 Here are some guidelines to help you treat those little accidents and know when it is time to seek help.

 Wash your hands with soap and water before and after treating an injury.
 If possible, put on disposable nonlatex gloves.If there is bleeding, place a clean piece of gauze over the wound.
 Apply firm, but gentle pressure.To cleanse the wound, rinse it under cool water.
 Use soap and water to clean the wound.
 Be aware that soap may cause irritation if it gets inside the wound.
 You do not have to use a stronger cleanser, like rubbing alcohol, to clean the wound.Apply antibiotic cream to the wound before putting on a bandage.
-This cream may help the healing process and reduce the chance of infection.
+This cream may help the healing process and reduce the chance of infection and scarring.
 Change the bandage every day or whenever it gets wet or dirty.Check to make sure the wound is not infected.
 Tell your doctor if you have increasing pain, swelling, redness, or warmth.Allow the scab to fall off by itself.
 Scabs that are picked take longer to heal.
 Plus, it may leave a scar.

-If these injuries happen, get medical care right away: An injury that does not stop bleeding after five minutes of steady, firm pressureA deep puncture wound or an injury that appears particularly deep or gapingAn injury that has foreign material embedded in it, such as glass, metal, or woodA bite from an animal or a humanAny injury that shows signs of infection, such as increasing pain, swelling, redness, and warmth
+If these injuries happen, get medical care right away: An injury that does not stop bleeding after 5 minutes of steady, firm pressureA deep puncture wound or an injury that appears particularly deep or gapingAn injury that has foreign material embedded in it, such as glass, metal, or woodA bite from an animal or a humanAny injury that shows signs of infection, such as increasing pain, swelling, redness, and warmth

 Do not remove larger embedded objects, such as a knife or stick from a puncture wound.
 If you have any doubt, leave the object alone.
 They can be safely removed by a doctor.